 - Start life as a Piper with new friendships and a solid support system

 - Gain a deeper sense of self and direction for the years ahead

 Applicants choose one of three Pathways: Multicultural Mosaic, HU-LEAD, and Do All The Good.
 While the majority of the time in this program will be spent within the individual Pathway with peers with similar interests, all Pathway participants will engage together across issues of leadership, diversity, service, spirituality, social justice, and wellness.

-Applications for the 2022 Pathways program opens on Wednesday, June 1, and closes at 12 p.m. on Friday, July 22, so apply now!
+Applications for the 2022 Pathways program opens on Wednesday, June 1, and closes at 12 p.m. on Friday, July 22, so apply for Hamline's Pathways Programs now!

 - 2022 Pathways programming is Monday, August 22, through Thursday, August 25

 - Early move-in date for students living on campus is Sunday, August 21